BinomialLLC/basis_universal/webgl/README.md

 python3 -m http.server 8000
 ```

-**Note: For WASM multithreading to be available and enabled, the server [must be properly configured](https://unlimited3d.wordpress.com/2021/12/21/webassembly-and-multi-threading/).
+**Note: For WASM multithreading to be available and enabled (which is highly recommended for reasonable compression times), the server [must be properly configured](https://unlimited3d.wordpress.com/2021/12/21/webassembly-and-multi-threading/).
 See the `webgl/start_webserver.sh` and `webgl/webserver_cross_origin.py` example scripts.**